Image by ismagilov from iStock

 Strategy and Planning Functions

-Org Design and People Teams
+Organizational Design and Human Resources Teams

 Department Leaders